Erin Mendenhall: Personal life

 It was reported in November 2014 that Erin Mendenhall and fellow council member Kyle LaMalfa were having an extramarital affair.
 She and LaMalfa disclosed their relationship to City Attorney Margaret Plane, who stated there were no legal or ethical problems, contradicting a Utah state law at the time and until 2019, which banned adultery and fornication.
 She and LaMalfa later married, and now have three children.
-LaMalfa is currently the director of data science for Vive Financial.
+As of 2026, Mendenhall and LaMalfa are filing for divorce.